 Gill continues to post from @graphicalsci about all things scientific visual communication and graphic design / illustration.

-In order to learn the visual language used by the neuroscientists at the Centre for Neuroimaging Sciences, Gill collected existing conceptual figures from their specific fields of research.
-From these, she identified the various visual elements (e.g., neurons, the blood-brain barrier, hypothalamic nuclei, olfactory nerves, etc.) that routinely make up these figures.
+At the beginning of her collaboration with the CNS, Gill collected existing conceptual figures from the specific fields of research of the neuroscientists and, with their help, identified the various visual elements (e.g., neurons, the blood-brain barrier, hypothalamic nuclei, olfactory nerves, etc.) that routinely make up these figures.